markaren/E-book_cpp/control_statements.md

 ```

-### `for each` (Range-based for) loop:
+### `for-each` (Range-based for) loop:

-The "for each" loop, also known as the range-based for loop, is used to iterate through each element in a collection, such as an array or a container.
+The `for-each` loop, also known as the range-based for loop, is used to iterate through each element in a collection, such as an array or a container.
 It simplifies the process of accessing elements and is great for traversing sequences.

 ```cpp
 for (data_type element : collection) {